 Prevalence of the student syndrome

 There are no statistics regarding the prevalence of the student syndrome in particular.
-However, given that the student syndrome represents a common form of procrastination, its prevalence can be estimated based on that of procrastination.
+However, given that the student syndrome represents a common form of procrastination (involving an unnecessary delay in getting started on tasks), its prevalence can be estimated based on that of procrastination.

 Studies show that procrastination is a very common phenomenon among students, as approximately 80%–95% of college students engage in procrastination to some degree, approximately 70% consider themselves to be procrastinators, and approximately 50% say that they procrastinate in a consistent and problematic manner.
 Furthermore, additional studies have found procrastination in various other student populations, including those in elementary school, middle school, and graduate school.